someengineering/resoto.com/blog/building-an-ec2-cloud-inventory/index.md

 ![Screenshot of search results imported into Google Sheets](./img/google-sheets.png)

-Exporting the inventory to a spreadsheet makes the data available to a wider audience, without the need for specific AWS skills like using the AWS Console.
+Exporting the inventory to a spreadsheet makes the data available to a wider audience, without the need for specific <abbr title="Amazon Web Services">AWS</abbr> skills like using the [AWS Console](https://aws.amazon.com/console).

 ## Building on Your Baseline EC2 Inventory